-The monthly Biology backlog for FY22 is shown in the following chart.
-The ISP has been outsourcing some Biology assignments for several years as part of its efforts to reduce backlogs.
-The ISP shipped a total of 1,164 assignments from various case types such as sexual assault, homicide or other types to the outsourcing vendor during FY22.
-At the end of FY22, the Biology backlog was 4,536 assignments; of these, 66 assignments were outsourced assignments currently in-progress at the outsourcing vendor laboratory or back at ISP pending final laboratory review.
-The FY22 Biology backlog was 24 percent higher than the FY21 figure (3,670 cases); this increase is the result of an increase in submissions coupled with the implementation of new technologies for DNA analysis during FY22.
-These new technologies require training of forensic scientists, time for scientists to become familiar with the new systems, completion of pilot projects and competency testing, all of which impact the completion of casework.
+The monthly Biology backlog for FY23 is shown in the following chart.
+The ISP has been outsourcing Biology assignments for several years as part of its efforts to reduce backlogs.
+The ISP shipped a total of 1,765 assignments from various case types such as sexual assault, homicide or other types to the outsourcing vendor during FY23.
+At the end of FY23, the Biology backlog was 5,925 assignments; of these, 551 assignments were outsourced assignments currently in-progress at the outsourcing vendor laboratory or back at ISP pending final laboratory review.
+The FY23 Biology backlog was 31 percent higher than the FY22 figure (4,536 cases).
+It should be noted that during FY23 the there was a 3 percent increase in submissions and 4.6 percent reduction in forensic scientists in the Biology section.
+The increase in submissions and the loss of personnel in the Biology section coupled with the implementation of new technologies for DNA analysis during FY23, all contributed to the increase in the backlog.
+New technologies require training of forensic scientists, time for scientists to become familiar with the new systems, completion of pilot projects and competency testing, all of which impact the completion of casework.
 However, these new technologies are critical to implement since they improve the ability of the laboratory system to conduct and provide state-of-the art DNA analysis to the citizens of Illinois.
 The LIMS system, efficiencies previously implemented, and the full implementation of these new technologies will continue to aid in the future reductions of the Biology backlogs.
+Although there was an increase in submissions and a decrease in personnel, the Biology section was still able to increase productivity by completing 15,436 assignments in FY23.

-During FY22, the Biology section reached a major milestone by achieving compliance with 725 ILCS 202/15 (Sexual Assault Evidence Submission Act).
+During FY23, the Biology section reached a major milestone by achieving compliance with 725 ILCS 202/15 (Sexual Assault Evidence Submission Act).
 This is the first time since the passing of this law back in 2010 that the ISP has been able to meet the goal of processing sexual assault evidence in under 180 days.
-Additionally, during FY22, the ISP was able to decrease the average age of the backlog by 6 percent reducing it from 79 days to 74 days.
-The ISP is committed to reducing the overall analysis time for sexual assault evidence and will continue to strive to reduce this analysis time.
+During FY23, the ISP continued to process all sexual assault evidence in under 180 days.
+The ISP is committed to reducing the overall analysis time for sexual assault evidence and will continue to strive to reduce the overall analytical time for all cases.